Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Structured inverse-free NGD

-Inspired by the INGD method, we propose an inverse-free KFAC update scheme as a specific setting of the INGD method to address the numerical instability of the KFAC method for low-precision training.
-We show that this scheme effectively recovers the KFAC method.
-We then address the memory inefficiency of the KFAC and the INGD method for training large NNs such as transformer-based models by extending the INGD method.
+Inspired by INGD, we propose an inverse-free KFAC update as a specific setting of INGD to address KFAC's numerical instability in low precision.
+We show that this scheme effectively recovers KFAC.
+We then address the memory inefficiency of KFAC and INGD for training transformer-based models by extending INGD with structures.